 Submissions that do not meet the specified content, format or other requirements will be penalised through a reduction in the grade.

-If circumstances beyond your control prevent you from submitting yiur assignment on the assigned date or attending an examination, notify your Unit Convener at the time they occur.
+If circumstances beyond your control prevent you from submitting yiur assignment on the assigned date or attending an quiz, notify your Unit Convener at the time they occur.
 You can apply for an extension due to illness or other unavoidable and verifiable personal circumstances.
 Supporting documentation is normally required.
 Doctor's or Counsellor's Certificates, dated at the time of the difficulty, will be accepted as grounds for Special Consideration.

 Attendance at scheduled lectures and tutorials - whether delivered remotely or face to face - and contribution over the semester is expected.

 Presentation and discussion of your work in progress in weekly tutorial sessions is essential for the development of your skills in meeting the learning outcomes of the subject .
 Participation in tutorial sessions and reviews provides important opportunities for feedback.

 Please advise your Tutor if you are unable to attend a particular tutorial session.

 Students who attend campus for class or other purposes must play their part in keeping our campus and community safe by following UC's basic guidelines to reduce the risk of COVID-19 transmission